PHOTO REJUVENATION SYSTEM

 Do your own thinking, people and yes, we've given you a fair amount to think about while only covering some of the key points (really).
 We openly invite you to 'check our work'.
 But, by our deliberate design, so much of what we've discussed can be found in any good Physics book with a section on light (or one dedicated to light behaviors) and such a book will have no product to sell you outside of knowledge.
 Other things, at least some of them, can be confirmed by a really good and enthusiastic student in a high school Electronics 101 class.

-It's with tremendous regret that the skincare community can sometimes be the worst place to go for truly accurate information and yes that would include several 'studies' that miss key parameter elements, right out of the gate (they used to be much better in the late 90s / early 2000s, actually).
-You'd logically assume that some doctors went to a medical school of some kind but seemingly cut Physics class back in high school.
-They might have also benefitted from tapping that bright kid out of Electronics 101.
+It's with tremendous regret that the skincare community has increasingly become the worst place to go for truly accurate information and yes that would include several 'studies' that miss key parameter elements, right out of the gate (they used to be much better in the late 90s / early 2000s, actually).

 So, again do your own thinking.
 And, in the interest of that endeavor, we hope we've enlightened more than we've confused.